 WW2 aircraft for museum display &

-In March 2013 a memorial to the gallant crew of Short Stirling BF479 was unveiled at the crash site in Belgium with many families of the crew present.
-2 Belgium Air Force F-16's performed a flypast in memory of the crew.Read more>
+On 8th May 2015 a new memorial to the gallant crew of Stirling BF513 was unveiled at the crash site in Belgium with many people in attendance.Read more>

 Wings Museum, Unit 1, Bucklands Farm, Brantridge Lane, Near Balcombe, West Sussex RH17 6JT.